 You are who you are, and there isn’t much you can do about it.

 People with a fixed mindset shy away from challenges because losing means “they’re bad” and that would hurt their ego.

-They are highly outcome dependent.
-And when they fail, they make a lot of excuses both to themselves and to the world because they feel the need to “cover up” their lack.
+These people are highly outcome dependent and when they fail, they make a lot of excuses because they feel the need to “cover up” their lack.

 It’s difficult having open discussions and honest feedback with fixed mindset men because they are always guarded and take things very personally.